iamenearossi/paperwork/creative-realities/paperwork-06-the-pitch-we-lost-the-project-we-got.md

 </br>

-## Four weeks
+## Five weeks

 Tell the story of Prada Re-Nylon through an interactive digital experience.
 That was the brief.
 Follow the campaign, respect the system, but the creative space was ours.
 We proposed two directions.
 One was chosen.
 Then the timeline became real.
-Four weeks.
+Five weeks.
 Design to development to go-live.
 A global experience, every market, every country.

 Week one was concept only.
 Explorations, internal discussions, check-ins with the Prada team to lock the direction.
 By Friday, we needed certainty.
 Because from Monday, design and development would move in parallel.
 No handoff.
 No sequence.
 Both teams building at the same time, feeding each other while the project took shape around them.